 HISTORY OF THE OLYMPICS

-The first and only sport was the foot race, the stade held in a stadium.
+The first and only sport was the foot race; this stade was held in a stadium.
 Legend has it that Heracles (Greek: “Hera glory,” Latin: Hercules) measured out 200 of his steps to inaugurate this race in Zeus’ honor.

 “…in the XXth year of the YYth Olympiad, when ZZ was the victor in the foot race.”

-The award was fleeting, four years later another winner would receive the glory.
+The award was fleeting; four years later, another winner would receive the glory.
 But the value of the prize was not lost on the ancients.
-The Greek historian Herodotus recounts a comment made about the olive-wreath when General Tigranes, fighting for the Persian enemy Xerxes, complaining about the dearth of Greek soldiers at the Battle of Thermopylae (made famous in modern times by the film 300) who were instead at the Olympic Games:
+The Greek historian Herodotus recounts a comment made about the olive-wreath when General Tigranes, fighting for the Persian enemy Xerxes, complaining about the dearth of Greek soldiers at the Battle of Thermopylae (made famous in modern times by the film 300) who were instead competing at the Olympic Games: